kubernetes/enhancements/keps/sig-architecture/3136-beta-apis-off-by-default/README.md

 Those users that want to move quickly and get new features can do so by enabling all beta feature or just enabling those that are important for their workload.
-The [PRR survey](https://datastudio.google.com/reporting/2e9c7439-202b-48a9-8c57-4459e0d69c8d/page/Cv5HB) shows that over 30% of production clusters have alpha features enabled, so clsuter-admins are willing and able to enable features that are not on by default when they are desired.
+The [PRR survey](https://datastudio.google.com/reporting/2e9c7439-202b-48a9-8c57-4459e0d69c8d/page/Cv5HB) shows that over 30% of production clusters have alpha features enabled, so cluster-admins are willing and able to enable features that are not on by default when they are desired.

+If two or more APIs are tightly coupled together, it will now be possible to enable them independently.
+This can lead to unanticipated failure modes, but should only impact beta APIs with beta dependencies.
+While this is a risk, it is not very common and components should fail safe as a general principle.

 ## Design Details